Add special dimensions to your inks creating a really cool layered look!

 If you are on the fence about whether high-density printing is right for you, we have listed out a few pros & cons to the method.

 This is probably the easiest way to find if you want a clean, vibrant look to your logo or design.
 Use identical colors for both ink and fabric without worrying about a subtle appearance.

 Con: It is not ideal for halftones

 Do you want to create several specific colors in your design?
 High-density printing is not always suitable for matching the exact shadow and highlights colors.

 Pro: Designs are clean and crisp

 High-density inks have an outstanding clean finished product, suitable for big corporate events, promotional t-shirts, or team uniforms.

 If your design is extremely complex, you may not get the best effect.
 The multi-layer method is ideally good for clear-cut shapes that can serve as a base for the different layers of ink.

 Pro: It’s more durable than alternatives

 The hardened ink layers produce a durable look, which will last longer than techniques such as metallic ink printing or foil printing.
 This is especially useful if you need a reflective design, such as those with metallic techniques.
-To create a more stable look, select a high-density ink with a glitter.
+To create a more stable look, select high-density ink with glitter.